Face ID Not Working After iOS 17.4.1 Update? How To Fix It

 6. Reset all Settings on iPhone

 This method will reset all settings to their factory defaults, possibly resolving the Face ID glitches on your iPhone.
-Don’t worry, this step won’t wipe your data.
+Don’t worry, it won’t wipe your data.

 - Go to Settings > General.